piyushjajoo/my-books-app/books-app/README.md

 # books-app

 ## Summary
-Flutter based UI application suite which will consume APIs from books-server
+Flutter based UI application suite which will consume APIs from books-server.

+## Steps to integrate with Firebase Authentication